Fear of Crime (Perception) Survey 2022

 This years "Fear of Crime (Perception) Survey is now available to complete using below link.
 We thank you for taking the time to tell us what you think.

 The district of Tendring is one of the safest places to live in the UK.

 Essex has one of the lowest crime rates in England.
 Home Office figures show that only four police forces, of the 40 in England, had a lower crime rate.
 Within the county, Tendring Police stands out as a beacon of success.

-The partnership includes Tendring District Council, Essex Police, Essex County Council, Police and Crime Commissioner's Office, Essex Fire Authority, Essex Community Rehabilitation Company, North East Essex NHS and Community Voluntary Services Tendring and have identified the following four priorities to improve community safety:
+The partnership includes Tendring District Council, Essex Police, Essex County Council, Police, Fire and Crime Commissioner's Office, Essex Community Rehabilitation Company, North East Essex NHS and Community Voluntary Services Tendring.

 - Improve perceptions and facilitate local problem solving to address issues.

 - Reoffending affects families and communities and by reducing it we can help increase community cohesion and improve their quality of life.
-The fear of crime whether real or perceived can also have a very serious impact upon people and communities.
+The fear of crime, whether real or perceived, can also have a very serious impact upon people and communities.
 Reducing reoffending can help build safer communities and increase public confidence in the criminal justice system.